Blood Pressure Reference Tool

 • Take two readings one minute apart and record the average.

-White-coat hypertension refers to elevated blood pressure in the clinic but normal readings at home — often driven by transient stress responses.
-It can lead to over-diagnosis and over-treatment.
-Masked hypertension is the opposite: normal in the clinic, elevated at home — a pattern that carries cardiovascular risk similar to sustained hypertension but is easy to miss.
-Both guidelines recommend out-of-office confirmation — either home monitoring (typically 7 days of morning and evening readings) or 24-hour ambulatory monitoring — before confirming a hypertension diagnosis, especially when clinic readings are borderline.
+White-coat hypertension describes a pattern in which blood pressure readings are above the typical range in the clinic but within typical range at home — often driven by transient stress responses.
+Research suggests this can inflate apparent risk if relied on alone.
+Masked hypertension is the opposite: readings within typical range in the clinic but above typical range at home — a pattern that may carry cardiovascular risk but is easy to miss.
+Both guidelines recommend out-of-office confirmation — either home monitoring (typically 7 days of morning and evening readings) or 24-hour ambulatory monitoring — before any clinical decisions are made, especially when clinic readings sit near a cutoff.

-Home monitoring thresholds are slightly different from clinic thresholds.
-AHA 2017 and ESC/ESH 2023 generally consider a home daytime average of 135/85 mm Hg or higher, or a 24-hour ambulatory average of 130/80 mm Hg or higher, as consistent with hypertension.
+Home monitoring cutoffs are slightly different from clinic cutoffs.
+Guidelines typically suggest that a home daytime average of 135/85 mm Hg or higher, or a 24-hour ambulatory average of 130/80 mm Hg or higher, warrants discussion with a clinician.

 Seek emergency care if you measure a reading above 180/120 mm Hg and have any of: severe headache, chest pain or pressure, severe back pain, shortness of breath, numbness or weakness on one side, difficulty speaking, visual changes, severe anxiety, or blood in the urine.
-These can be signs of acute organ damage from severely elevated blood pressure.
+Research suggests these can be signs of acute organ damage from severely elevated blood pressure and require prompt medical evaluation.

 Frequently Asked Questions

-Why do AHA 2017 and ESC 2023 differ on hypertension thresholds?
+Why do AHA 2017 and ESC 2023 set different reference cutoffs?

-The two guidelines weigh the SPRINT trial differently.
-The AHA 2017 guideline adopted a lower diagnostic threshold of 130/80 for office-measured hypertension, partly on the basis of SPRINT.
-The ESC/ESH 2023 guideline kept the traditional 140/90 cutoff for a hypertension diagnosis, while recommending that lifestyle-based management begin earlier at 120-139/70-89 — a category they call "high-normal" or, in later ESC 2024 arterial hypertension guidance, "Elevated blood pressure".
-Both guidelines agree that lower is generally better and that medication choice should reflect individual risk.
+The two guideline groups weigh the SPRINT trial differently.
+The AHA 2017 guideline adopted a lower reference cutoff of 130/80 for office readings, partly on the basis of SPRINT.
+The ESC/ESH 2023 guideline kept the traditional 140/90 cutoff while recommending that lifestyle-based wellness measures begin earlier at 120–139/70–89 — a range they describe as "high-normal" or, in later ESC 2024 arterial hypertension guidance, "Elevated blood pressure".
+Both consensus thresholds agree that lower is generally better and that any medical decisions should reflect individual context.

 What is white-coat hypertension?

-White-coat hypertension describes blood pressure that is elevated when measured in a clinic or doctor's office but normal when measured at home or with ambulatory monitoring.
-It is common and estimated to affect a meaningful minority of people diagnosed with hypertension on office readings.
-Because it can inflate apparent cardiovascular risk and lead to over-treatment, major guidelines (AHA 2017 and ESC/ESH 2023) emphasise out-of-office measurement — home monitoring or 24-hour ambulatory monitoring — before confirming a hypertension diagnosis.
+White-coat hypertension describes blood pressure that reads above the typical range when measured in a clinic but within typical range when measured at home or with ambulatory monitoring.
+Research suggests this pattern is common and can inflate apparent cardiovascular risk if relied on alone.
+Major guidelines (AHA 2017 and ESC/ESH 2023) emphasise out-of-office measurement — home monitoring or 24-hour ambulatory monitoring — before any clinical decisions are made.
+Discuss this pattern with a qualified healthcare provider.

 What is masked hypertension?

-Masked hypertension is the opposite of white-coat: blood pressure is normal in the clinic but elevated at home or on ambulatory monitoring.
-It is important because it carries cardiovascular risk comparable to sustained hypertension, but is easy to miss because office readings look fine.
-People whose daytime home average is above 135/85 mm Hg or whose 24-hour ambulatory average is above 130/80 mm Hg may have masked hypertension even with a clean office reading, per AHA 2017 and ESC/ESH 2023 guidance.
+Masked hypertension is the opposite of white-coat: blood pressure reads within typical range in the clinic but above typical range at home or on ambulatory monitoring.
+Research suggests the cardiovascular risk associated with this pattern is meaningful but easy to miss because office readings look fine.
+Guidelines typically suggest that a daytime home average above 135/85 mm Hg or a 24-hour ambulatory average above 130/80 mm Hg warrants discussion with a clinician, even with a clean office reading.

 How often should I measure my blood pressure at home?

-Major guidelines recommend measuring twice in the morning and twice in the evening for 7 consecutive days when assessing whether hypertension is present or whether treatment is working, then averaging the results — ignoring the first day.
-For ongoing monitoring once a diagnosis is established, cadence depends on stability.
+Guidelines typically suggest measuring twice in the morning and twice in the evening for 7 consecutive days when looking at a trend, then averaging the results — ignoring the first day.
 Single isolated readings are unreliable; a trend over multiple days is far more informative.
-Always use a validated upper-arm device, correct cuff size, and measure after five minutes of quiet rest.
+Research suggests using a validated upper-arm device, correct cuff size, and measuring after five minutes of quiet rest.
+A qualified healthcare provider can help interpret your readings in context.

 Track Your Blood Work with Health3